Algae and Moss Control

 Spraying Cutrine Plus Algaecide on pond

-For moss treatments, carefully spot treat the areas where moss growth is heavy, making sure not to get the Glyphosate on desired turfgrass or plant life.
+For most treatments, carefully spot-treat the areas where moss growth is heavy, ensuring no Glyphosate is on the desired turfgrass or plant life.

 Cutrine Plus Algae Application